Engybear/Engybear/README.md

 - 📚 I’m currently learning 4th Year Computer Engineering at UofT

-- 💻 I’m currently working at Amazon as an Area Manager Intern
+- 💻 I’m currently looking for New Grad positions in Robotics Engineering, Software Engineering or Computer Security

 <!--- Links to Projects --->